We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This low quantity of THC is not usually potent enough to cause the “high” people typically associate with cannabis use.

 However, THC levels can increase when manufacturers create concentrate products.
-For example, some tinctures can contain up to 2 milligrams (mg) per milliliter (ml) of THC; in some cases, this can cause a euphoric effect.
+For example, some tinctures can contain up to 2 milligrams (mg) per milliliter (ml) of THC; in some cases, this may cause a euphoric effect.

 Full-spectrum CBD also contains terpenes from the cannabis plant.
 Terpenes tend to give plants their scent.